 Emotional abuse is any type of abuse that harms you emotionally.
 Emotional neglect, manipulation (often through guilt), and withholding love and affection can all be identified as indicators of emotional abuse.
 Although emotional abuse is often described primarily between parents and children, romantic partners and friends can also be emotionally abusive.

-Mental abuse is a type of harm that involves exercising control over someone else.
+Mental abuse is a type of harm that involves exercising control over someone else with or without a mental health disorder.
 Someone who is mentally abusive might demand to know where you are at all times, may insist that they “check up on you” by receiving access to your emails, texts, and other forms of communication, and may suggest that you begin to pull away from friends or family.
 In some cases, these signs are more covert, and a controlling partner may be cause going through your emails uninvited, showing up at places you are visiting without an invitation, or blocking communication between you and your loved ones.

 Psychological abuse can be linked with mental abuse, but there are some important differences; namely, psychological abuse is a form of abuse that negatively impacts your mental health through manipulation.
-Gaslighting is one of the most common types of psychological abuse, and consistent manipulation via gaslighting can lead abused partners to question their sanity, and develop intense levels of anxiety, depression, and even paranoia.
+Gaslighting is one of the most common types of psychological abuse, and consistent manipulation via gaslighting can lead abused partners to question their sanity, and develop intense levels of anxiety, depression, and a mental health disorder, such as paranoia.

 Although abuse is not the only symptom that a relationship is not likely to stand the test of time, the different types of abuse are usually the most significant and substantial red flags that can be identified in a new or existing relationship, and each of these signs warrants reaching out to trusted loved ones, and even the intervention of mental health professionals.
 A domestic abuse hotline can provide some next steps and offer advice, therapy recommendations, and next steps to anyone in a dangerous or abusive relationship and contacting your local domestic violence hotline can be a positive step away from your relationship and toward safety.